Sita Sings the Blues: Episodes from the Ramayana

 Episodes with dialogue from the Ramayana are enacted using painted figures of the characters in profile, which strongly resemble the 18th-century Indian tradition of Rajput painting.
 The Rajput style of brush painting was principally enacted on manuscripts and commonly employed in the telling of epics such as the Ramayana.
 In the film, they serve as a more traditional style of dramatic narrative, although the dialogue is frequently ironic, inappropriately modern, or otherwise humorous.

 The background in each scene is usually static and the poses of each character are kept minimal, with movement achieved by simply transporting the character across the screen in its set position.
 Speech is enacted by alternating the set pose of the face with a slightly liquified version where the jaw is lower.

 Narration and discourse on the Ramayana

-Aseem Chhabra, Bhavana Nagulapally, and Manish Acharya provided the voices for three silhouettes, traditional Indian shadow puppets.
-They link episodes of the Ramayana with a lively, unscripted discussion of their personal impressions and knowledge of the epic.
+Three traditional Indian silhouette shadow puppets link episodes of the Ramayana with a lively, unscripted discussion of their personal impressions and knowledge of the epic.
 They provide context and commentary for the story, which has innumerable incarnations and regional variations.

+The voices were provided by Aseem Chhabra, Bhavana Nagulapally, and Manish Acharya, all from different regions of India and who had learned different versions of the Ramayana.
+Paley said in 2024 about the selection of the voices that "I really lucked out because I was hoping they would argue and they did."
+At screenings of the work in progress, Paley had noted a sex split in terms of interpretations of the Ramayana, and because of this she wanted puppets of at least one man and one woman.

 The voices are clearly contemporary and somewhat irreverent, unlike their visualisations, which further establishes the theme of contrast between "ancient tragedy and modern comedy"; Chhaya Natak shadow theatre, for example, was commonly used in retellings of the Ramayana.

 During these sections, the ideas and contradictions raised over the course of the puppets' discussions are visualized in animated photographic compositions in the background.